Nazim-hasan/TimeCraft/README.md

 ### Library types:

-- `data-access`: contains services and utilities for interacting with back-end systems and all code related to state management
+- `data-access`: contains services and utilities code related to state management
  - `file`: contains access to file system
-- `other stuffs`: contain smart UI (with injected services) for specific business use-cases or pages in an application

 ### An application: